ERC4626-Alliance/ERC-7540-Reference/README.md

 #### Controlled Async Deposits ([code](https://github.com/ERC4626-Alliance/ERC-7540-Reference/blob/main/src/ControlledAsyncDeposits.sol))
 - Async deposits are subject to approval by an owner account
-- Users can only deposit the maximum amount.

 #### Timelocked Async Withdrawals ([code](https://github.com/ERC4626-Alliance/ERC-7540-Reference/blob/main/src/TimelockedAsyncWithdrawals.sol))
 - Async redemptions are subject to a 3 day delay
 - New redemptions restart the 3 day delay even if the prior redemption is claimable.
 - The redemption exchange rate is locked in immediately upon request.
-- Users can only redeem the maximum amount.

 #### Fully Async Vault ([code](https://github.com/ERC4626-Alliance/ERC-7540-Reference/blob/main/src/FullyAsyncVault.sol))
 - Inherits from Controlled Async Deposits and Timelocked Async Withdrawals